linus14/Tidy-Data/README.md

 The code to create the tidy data set is called 'run_analysis.R'.

-The tidy data set is called 'tidyData.csv'.
+The tidy data set is called 'tidyData.txt'.
 It contains 81 numeric variables and 2 factor variables (SubjectID and ActivityLabel).
 The number of values (rows) is 180 corresponding to 30 subjects and 6 activities.

 The code to generate the tidy data set uses the 'dplyr' and 'data.table' packages.